 The summative assessment must be performed at the time determined by the University.
 Summative assessments may be performed on any day of the year (except during Christmas, New Year, Easter and Midsummer).
-Examination periods for the University are determined by the Vice-Chancellor.
+Examination periods follow the established division of the academic year, which is decided by the Vice-Chancellor.
 All summative assessment sessions for on-campus examinations are stated in the Student Portal from the start of the semester.
-Other summative assessment sessions will be announced in the course information (Information inför kursstart).
+Other summative assessment sessions will be announced in the course information (Information before the start of a course).
 Summative assessment sessions may be postponed due to special and unforeseen circumstances.
 Such decisions must be made as early as possible, in accordance with the Delegation of Authority, and in dialogue with the students concerned.